oercamp/oercamp-pretalx/README.md

 but afaik not overwrite files.
 Because of that, time issues, and the nature of changes, most changes were made directly inside the code.

-## Live server infos (state 01.2025)

-* you should be able to ssh to `root@venueless.oercamp.de` with a configured key.
-(or also use `go.oercamp.de` or `anmeldung.oercamp.de`).
-All project are on the same server right now.
-* Project folder is `/sites/oercamp/`, where pretalx, pretix and venuelss are located.
-* nginx conf is at `/etc/nginx/sites-enabled/default`